choonghyunryu/dlookr/README.md

 # result of imputate
 urban
 #>   [1] Yes Yes Yes Yes Yes No  Yes Yes No  No  No  Yes Yes Yes Yes No  Yes
-#>  [18] Yes No  Yes Yes No  Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes Yes
+#>  [18] Yes No  Yes Yes No  Yes Yes Yes No  No  Yes Yes Yes Yes Yes No  Yes
 #>  [35] Yes Yes No  Yes Yes No  No  Yes Yes Yes Yes Yes No  Yes Yes Yes Yes
 #>  [52] Yes Yes Yes No  Yes Yes Yes Yes Yes Yes No  Yes Yes No  No  Yes Yes
 #>  [69] Yes Yes Yes No  Yes No  No  No  Yes No  Yes Yes Yes Yes Yes No  No
 #>  [86] No  Yes No  Yes No  No  Yes Yes No  Yes Yes No  Yes No  No  No  Yes
 #> [103] No  Yes Yes Yes No  Yes Yes No  Yes Yes No  Yes Yes Yes No  Yes Yes
-#> [120] Yes Yes Yes Yes No  Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes No
+#> [120] Yes Yes Yes Yes No  Yes No  Yes Yes Yes No  Yes No  Yes Yes Yes No
-#> [137] No  Yes Yes No  Yes Yes Yes Yes No  Yes Yes No  No  Yes Yes No  No
+#> [137] No  Yes Yes No  Yes Yes Yes Yes No  Yes Yes No  No  Yes No  No  No
 #> [154] No  No  Yes Yes No  No  No  No  No  Yes No  No  Yes Yes Yes Yes Yes
 #> [171] Yes Yes Yes Yes No  Yes No  Yes No  Yes Yes Yes Yes Yes No  Yes No
 #> [188] Yes Yes No  No  Yes No  Yes Yes Yes Yes Yes Yes Yes No  Yes No  Yes